 Healthy People Objective D-2.1:(Developmental) Reduce the rate of all-cause mortality among the population with diabetes

 U.S. Target: Developmental

 How Are We Doing?Utah death rates from diabetes were in decline from 1999 to 2008.
-From 2009 to 2017 death rates from diabetes have remained relatively the same.
+From 2009 to 2017, death rates from diabetes remained relatively the same.
 However, since 2018 the death rates have been increasing slightly.

-How Do We Compare With the U.S.?Between 1999 to 2008 rates for diabetes deaths in Utah were consistently higher than those for the U.S. However, since 2008 Utah had similar death rates for diabetes compared to the U.S. Age-adjusted rates are used in this indicator to account for the differences in age composition between the U.S. and Utah.
-In 2017, in the U.S., the age-adjusted rate was 21.5 per 100,000 population.
-For Utah in 2018 the rate was 23.5.
-In 2018, diabetes was listed as the underlying cause for 629 deaths in Utah.
+How Do We Compare With the U.S.?Between 1999 and 2008, rates for diabetes deaths in Utah were consistently higher than those for the U.S. However, since 2008, Utah had similar death rates for diabetes compared to the U.S. But, in 2020, rates of diabetes deaths in Utah again were higher than those for the U.S. Age-adjusted rates are used in this indicator to account for the differences in age composition between the U.S. and Utah.
+In 2020, in the U.S., the age-adjusted rate was 24.8 per 100,000 population.
+For Utah in 2020 the rate was 27.3.
+In 2020, diabetes was listed as the underlying cause for 778 deaths in Utah.

 Evidence-based PracticesDiabetes Self-Management Education and Support ([https://www.cdc.gov/diabetes/managing/education.html DSMES]) has been shown to improve blood glucose control in people with diabetes.
-Education programs may be certified by the American Diabetes Association or the Association of Diabetes Care and Education Specialists.
-A list of DSMES programs available in Utah is available at [https://livingwell.utah.gov/program.php?grp=diab] or [https://heal.health.utah.gov/dsmes-programs/].
+Education programs may be recognized/accredited by the American Diabetes Association or the Association of Diabetes Care and Education Specialists.
+A list of DSMES programs available in Utah is available at https://heal.health.utah.gov/dsmes-programs/.